data-analysis

 What Is the Tesla Solar Roof?

-The Solar Roof is Tesla's signature product: glass roof tiles with integrated photovoltaic cells that replace your existing roof.
-It doesn't look like traditional solar, it resembles a standard roof material rather than added-on panels.
+The Solar Roof is Tesla's signature product: glass roof tiles with integrated cells that replace your existing roof and read as roofing rather than added-on panels.
+Pricing runs well above traditional panels:

 Roof SizeApproximate Solar Roof CostEquivalent Standard Panels